 - Produce enough tomatoes per plant.

-- Longer growing season produces more fruits.
+- A longer growing season produces more fruits.

 - Control fruit size from smaller to bigger following different pruning methods.